-- The owner of the certificates must collect the request. - Where the end user has the Self-Service App, the MyID Client for Windows, or the MyID Client for Mac installed, they can receive a notification for the request or they can check for available tasks manually.
+- The owner of the certificates can collect the request as a self-service operation, or an operator can collect the key recovery device. - Where the end user has the Self-Service App, the MyID Client for Windows, or the MyID Client for Mac installed, they can receive a notification for the request or they can check for available tasks manually.